-On 18 April 2017, the Government announced a $2 billion pay equity settlement for 55,000 care and support workers in New Zealand’s aged and disability residential care and home and community support services.
+On 18 April 2017, the Government announced an historic $2 billion pay equity settlement for care and support workers in New Zealand’s aged and disability residential care and home and community support services.

 The settlement redresses past undervaluation of care and support work, which is mainly carried out by women.

 As well as increasing the wages of workers, making a real difference to their lives, the settlement improves access to training and supports reduced turnover in the sector, meaning better care for New Zealanders.